Dear Office of Undergraduate Research Community,

 - For mentees who are nearing graduation, consider helping them develop a realistic action plan to meet a rapidly changing job market.

 - Find creative ways for mentees to get to know you and other research colleagues and for informal conversations to happen.
-Set up events that mimic social interaction normally found in a lab or research space (a senior undergraduate or graduate student could be in charge of planning these events):

 - Virtual coffee hours or lunches to encourage people to get to know each other.

 - Frequent virtual lab hours for lab members to have a space to check in with and get to know each other.

 - Virtual journal clubs